Gayatrip-26/Github/README.md

 #aws-config file to coonect bucket
 #In controllers make all six command files.
 3.npm install yargs - This command helps us to to reads command from internal. and redirect to that comand file.
+4.node index.js init
+5.node index.js add filename.txt
+6.npm install uuid - for every commit its crate a new uniqe ID.
+V1-V5 versions are available V1 had simpliest ID and V5 is hard (236 bits)and strong secure ID.

+***Backend Files***
+Index.js - Use to understand the command and to the respective controller pass the overall
+          controll.
+          yargs is a important dependency to read the commands.and hidebin is a utility of yargs helps to read arguents.
+          demandCommand -

+***Controllers Folder Logic***
+init.js = By giving the init command in terminal the controller which is write in index.js file give that init controll to the init.js file. add.js =
+Commit.js logic- We have kept a temperary file in staging folder we have to a new folder with a commit id and that folder we have to move that file along with creating a json file where we storing time stang (when we store).